locuslab/deq-flow/README.md

 }
 ```

+## Credit

+A lot of the utility code in this repo were adapted from the [RAFT](https://github.com/princeton-vl/RAFT) repo and the [DEQ](https://github.com/locuslab/deq) repo.

 ## Contact

 Feel free to contact us if you have additional questions.
-Please drop me an email through zhengyanggeng@gmail.com.
-Find me at [Twitter](https://twitter.com/ZhengyangGeng).
+Please drop an email through zhengyanggeng@gmail.com (or [Twitter](https://twitter.com/ZhengyangGeng)).